Everlink Architecture Document

 This algorithm effectively prevents a 'black hole' attack, where Charlie doesn't want anyone to retrieve some objects published on the Grid.
 It could run a node with an ID very close to the object's ID of which he wants to prevent access.
 If Charlie succeeds to do that, then all traffic targeted at the object will end on Charlie's node, making the real object unavailable to others.

 This attack is not possible, as it is not possible for Charlie to choose his NodeID, as it would mean that Charlie is able to reverse the hash function applied to the public key, and then chooses a secret key with the corresponding public key.
-This is assumed to be computationally impossible for some years.
+This is assumed to be computationally impossible for some years. - Objects that need special care can be signed by a node, and then will only be modifiable by it.
+Moreover, for very important objects, EVL can use his internal PKI to check that a given signature is issued by a trusted node.

 A sample application using EVL - FileShare1.0